High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security: Discussion

 \begin{backmatter}

-\bmsection{Acknowledgments} We thank Iyad Suleiman for discussions regarding the phase locking system.
+\bmsection{Acknowledgments} We thank Iyad Suleiman for the discussions regarding the phase locking system, Panagiotis Papanastasiou and Stefano Pirandola for the discussions about security analysis and quadrature displacement, and Ivan Derkach for designing the schematic of the system.
 This work was supported by the European Union’s Horizon 2020 research and innovation programs through CiViQ (grant agreement no. 820466) and OPENQKD (grant agreement no.\ 857156).
 We also acknowledge support from Innovation Fund Denmark (CryptQ, 0175-00018A) and the Danish National Research Foundation, Center for Macroscopic Quantum States (bigQ, DNRF142).

 \bmsection{Data Availability Statement} Data underlying the results presented in this paper are available from the authors upon reasonable request.

 \bmsection{Competing interests} The authors declare no competing interests.